 As they are a highly loyal breed, Neapolitan mastiff's social needs are mostly to be around their families.
 How well they get on with other pets in the home all comes down to how they are socialized and trained as puppies.

-Despite the fact Neapolitan mastiffs have a short expected lifespan of just seven to nine years, they are considered hardy dogs.
-However, all giant breeds are more predisposed to orthopedic issues such as shoulder, elbow, and hip dysplasia, and arthritis is a common issue.
-There are several ways owners can help their Neo deal with these issues through diet and dietary supplements, Ali Mason, DVM, a medical coach with Pathway Vet Alliance, says.
-“Talk to your vet about what diet is best suited to the breed, or what works best for joint health.
-This might include joint supplements with chondroitin, or omega 3 fish oil.
-Monitoring your dog’s weight and consistent exercise are also important.”
+Despite the fact Neapolitan mastiffs have a short expected lifespan of just 7–9 years, they are considered hardy dogs.
+However, all giant breeds are more predisposed to orthopedic issues such as elbow dysplasia and hip dysplasia, and arthritis is another common issue.
+There are several ways pup parents can help their Neo deal with these issues through diet and dietary supplements, says Ali Mason, DVM, a medical coach with Pathway Vet Alliance.

-Cherry eye is a common condition where part of the dog's third eyelid covers part of the eye, appearing as a pink triangle.
+Cherry eye is another common condition for Neapolitans, which is where part of the dog's third eyelid covers part of the eye, appearing as a pink triangle.
 "Some cherry eyes that are mild can be managed medically with a vet," Mason says.
 "However, if not controlled, a lot of dogs need cherry eye surgery.
 Sometimes these surgeries need to be repeated."

-Bloat, where the stomach twists in large barrel-chested dogs, is a very serious condition that can happen to even healthy dogs and can kill in hours—it is very important that Neo owners educate themselves on the signs and know when to get their dog to a vet in order to save their life.
+Bloat, where the stomach twists in large, barrel-chested dogs, is a very serious condition that can happen to even healthy dogs and can kill in hours.
+It is very important that Neo owners educate themselves on the signs of bloat and know when to get their dog to a vet in order to save their life.

 Few breeds have such a long history as the Neapolitan mastiff.
-Used as war dogs, gladiators, and guard dogs by the Roman Empire, images depicting similar-looking dogs have been found in ancient artworks going back to 3000 BC.
-Rediscovered in Southern Italy in the 1940s, the dogs were bred as estate guard dogs, and have been steadily gaining popularity in North America in recent years.
+Used as war dogs, gladiators, and guard dogs by the Roman Empire, images depicting similar-looking dogs have been found in ancient artworks going back to 3000 BC, according to the USNMC.